 Of just over 1,000 early Pioneers, only 28.6 percent of them had normal Vitamin D levels at their first blood draw.
 In other words, over 70 percent of our Pioneers’ Vitamin D levels were out of range.

 There are a lot of factors that can play into deficient Vitamin D levels.
-While it’s easy to blame the fact that we spend a lot of time indoors and that we (wisely) use sunscreen when we are out in the sun, there are also several genetic variants that can impact your ability to absorb Vitamin D.
+While it’s easy to blame the fact that we spend a lot of time indoors and that we (wisely) use sunscreen when we are out in the sun, there are also several genetic variants that can impact your Vitamin D levels.

-At Arivale, we look at three variants of the Vitamin D Receptor (VDR) gene to better understand your potential risk for Vitamin D deficiency.
-The VDR gene accounts for a significant amount of the entire genetic influence on bone density—playing an important role in calcium homeostasis, bone cell growth and differentiation, and intestinal calcium absorption.
+At Arivale, we look at a variant of the Vitamin D Binding Protein gene (also known as the GC gene) to better understand your potential risk for Vitamin D deficiency.
+The VDR gene accounts for a significant amount of the entire genetic influence on vitamin D levels.

 But we don’t stop at your genes.
 At Arivale, we pair your genetic data with an actual blood measurement to understand how your genetic variants may be expressing themselves.
 Why do we look at both?
-Just because you have a genetic variant that could impact your absorption of Vitamin D does not mean you aren’t getting adequate amounts through your diet.
+Just because you have a genetic variant that could impact your Vitamin D levels does not mean you aren’t getting adequate amounts through your exposure to sunlight and your diet.

 Now—going back to our Pioneers, though only 28.6 percent had in range Vitamin D levels at their first blood draw, by their second blood draw, 49.9 percent of Pioneers were in range.
 By the Pioneers’ third blood draw, 64.4 percent were in range.